filamentphp/filament/packages/forms/docs/07-advanced.md

 ### Field updates

 You may use the `afterStateUpdated()` method to customize what happens after a field is updated by the user.
-Please note that only changes from the user on the frontend will trigger this function, not manual changes to the state from `$set()` or another PHP function.
+Only changes from the user on the frontend will trigger this function, not manual changes to the state from `$set()` or another PHP function.

 Inside this function, you can also inject the `$old` value of the field before it was updated, using the `$old` parameter: